-Opportunities for Future Alignment Between Core Partners
+Opportunities for Future Alignment between Core Partners

 Desired systemic improvements of various levels of specificity, most of which involve some level of service integration, were identified by the core partners.
 One of the first items of interest is to integrate service delivery, especially at the front end of the process.
-The goal is to ensure that every individual seeking help has the opportunity to take advantage of the full range of services for which they are eligible regardless of which partner program sees them first.
+As part of this plan, the goal of service integration is to ensure that every individual seeking help has the opportunity to take advantage of the full range of services for which they are eligible regardless of which partner program sees them first.
 The initial step toward this goal is ensuring informed, effective program liaisons are the first point of contact at a one-stop center.
 These liaisons will be cross-trained to be knowledgeable about all programs available at the one-stop center and will be responsible for guiding walk-in customers to the appropriate program staff.